Keywords

 Game Theory, Program Expense Allocation, K-Means Clustering, California, NFP (Not-for-Profit Organization)

-As a case in the educational collection of the University of Texas at Austin, not-for-profit organizations (NFPs) often confront ethical dilemmas in terms of fundraising (Drumwright, 2022).
-Program expense allocations by executives of NFPs tend to be inflated and are prone to manipulation.
-Of course, mutual trust between executives and contributors is an element of governance for NFPs (Pilon and Brouard, 2025).
-Program expense allocations may violate this trust, similar to financial misconduct in profit-oriented entities (Honigsberg, 2020).
-However, there may be another reason NFP executives are considering even though expense allocation may harm mutual trust.
-For example, some NFPs aim to secure greater contributions by overstating their programme expense ratios.
+However, circumstances are different for humanitarian organizations (HOs), a type of NFPs.
+There may be another reason HO executives are considering even though expense allocations may harm mutual trust.
+For example, some HOs aim to secure greater contributions by overstating their program expense ratios.
 Accounting standards allow for some discrepancies between executives, and under certain circumstances, they are able to legally report inaccurate expense allocations.
-The context of this study is the ethical dilemmas faced by NFP executives.
+The context of this study is the ethical dilemmas faced by HO executives.

-This study examines the ways in which regulators determine the extent to which expense allocations should be limited or prohibited, whereas there is a lack of consensus in the literature.
-Prior literature mainly focuses on how regulators can prevent inflated expense allocation outright.
+This study examines the ways in which regulators determine the extent to which expense allocations by HOs should be limited or prohibited, whereas there is a lack of consensus in the literature.
+Prior literature mainly focuses on how regulators can prevent inflated expense allocations outright.
 Actual data can provide clues on how to resolve disagreements.
-The paper also aims to illustrate how to combine mechanism design and classical computer science problems, ex.
-K-means clustering can be useful for research accounting for NFPs.
+The paper also aims to illustrate how to combine mechanism design and classical computer science problems, ex. k-means clustering can be useful for research accounting for NFPs.
 Its focus is to interpret the public sector’s decisions, such as that of California’s governor and attorney, through game theory.

 Rating organizations such as CharityWatch have criticized the expense allocations of NFPs, and the public sector has periodically tried to regulate them.
-Notably, California Assembly Bill 1181 aimed to regulate allocation broadly.
+Notably, California Assembly Bill 1181 aimed to regulate allocations broadly.
 In a detailed explanation, CharityWatch expressed regret that this bill was vetoed by the governor (CharityWatch, 2023).
 The governor indicated that the bill could “pose burdensome implementation challenges for the charities impacted by its provisions” (Senate Judiciary Committee, 26:2021).
 Similarly, the attorney generally halted sanctions on NFPs in California (Bonta, 2019).
 Subsequently, he became a federal health secretary.
 The Department of Health and Human Services had the tightest relationship with NFPs in all federal agencies (WSJ, Jan.
 13, 2021).
 It can be assumed that he rescued NFPs from burdensome implementation challenges, which is consistent with the governor’s actions.
 It is doubtful that complete prevention of inflated expense allocations is the best economic policy.
-For example, all three NFPs with expense allocations listed in the first paragraph of Bonta (2019) are humanitarian organizations.
+All three NFPs with expense allocations listed in the first paragraph of Bonta (2019) are HOs.
 These organizations may have beneficiaries whose lives are in danger or have special fundraising needs.

 This study adopts game theory as a framework.
 The contributors are principals and executives are agents.
 Game theory provides a convenient framework for the analysis of this problem, as it is necessary for executives to gauge how contributors react to their actions.

-The presumption is that states and countries have similar regulations as in California.
+This paper considers how to optimize regulations in states and countries under regulations similar with California.
 According to the ABA (American Bar Association), California is the leading state for the MNCA (Model Nonprofit Corporation Act) (Nonprofit Organizations Committee, 2022).
 All U.S. states have Financial Accounting Standards Board (FASB) accounting standards for NFPs.
-Contemporary Japan has similar regulations for NFPs to California, although it has different regulations elsewhere.
-Notably, Japan has Specified Non-Profit Judicial Person (NPO) accounting standards, which are based on FASB’s accounting standards.

 The remainder of this paper is organized as follows: Section 2 presents the prior literature.
 Section 3 builds on this theory.
 Section 4 explains the methodology of this study.
 Section 5 presents the results of the study.
 Section 6 extends the discussion.
 Finally, Section 7 concludes the study.

-Prosocial activities are a common topic in finance.
-For example, Walker et al. (2023) wrote about finance for these types of activity.
-There is also an extensive literature on expense allocation.
+There is also an extensive literature on expense allocations.
 Dang and Owens (2020) indicated that approximately 25% of British NFPs are financially misreported.
 Cyr et al. (2022) indicate that regulations influence how executives of Canadian NFPs recognize expense allocations.
+Cyr et al. (2022) indicates sanctions on NFPs’ taxation status even trigger NFP executives’ program expense allocations.
 Ling and Roberts (2023 and 2025) and Allen et al. (2024) explain expense allocations in the U.S. and ways to prevent inflated expense allocations.
 There is prior literature on the limitations of the contributors.
 Caviola et al. (2020) revealed that contributors have limited ability to understand the effectiveness of NFPs.
 According to Yang and Northcott (2021), one method for regulators to build public trust is to investigate public concerns about “wrongdoing” at NFPs.
 Chan and Zhang (2021) focused on sanctions for misreporting NFPs.

 Bénassy-Quéré et al. (2019) explain the shapes of economic policy and describe it as a succession of trade-offs.
 Regulators were also included in the public sector.
 Fowler (2023) depicted the ambiguity of the public sector as a double-edged sword and showed practical trade-offs.
 The concept of trade-offs is discussed in Section 6 of this paper.